 - Use vanilla (and almond and coconut extracts, if you like) to enhance flavor.
 This is crucial!

 - Use wet or greased hands to press them into the pan.

 - Don’t pack your rice krispie treats into the pan too hard.
 If you pack them really tight, they will end up too compacted to bite into easily.
 You just want to gently maneuver them into the shape of the pan and then let them be.

-How long does it take for Rice Krispie treats to harden?
+How long does it take for Rice Krispies treats to harden?

 Not too long!
 It takes about an hour for them to cool off completely after melting on the stove.
 But you can start digging in after 20-30 minutes if you don’t mind an extra gooey rice krispie.
 Who would mind that??

 I hope you get a chance to make these soon!
 Maybe I will make these rice krispie treats for the birthday party.
 Do you think that will make everyone forget about the creepy braid incident??